girder/slicer_package_manager/docs/index.rst

 ..
-Slicer Extension Manager documentation master file, created by sphinx-quickstart on Mon Feb 12 16:59:31 2018.
+Slicer Package Manager documentation master file, created by sphinx-quickstart on Mon Feb 12 16:59:31 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Slicer Extension Manager's documentation!
+Welcome to Slicer Package Manager's documentation!
 ====================================================

-The **Slicer Extension Manager** is a Girder plugin that allows you to manage Slicer extensions within Girder.
+The **Slicer Package Manager** is a Girder plugin that allows you to manage Slicer package and extension within Girder.
 It provides a simple API to Upload and Download extensions or packages, create new applications, and manage releases of your applications.